18F/join.tts.gsa.gov/pages/positions/coe-modernization-lead.md

   - Flexible spending accounts
   - Long-term care insurance
   - Training and development
+  - Direct Deposit of salary check to financial organization required.

 ## Qualifications
 We will update the qualifications required for this position soon.

 Provide as much detail as possible on your resume so that we can evaluate your previous experience.
-Follow our guidance on creating a federal style resume.
+Follow our [guidance on creating a federal style resume.](https://join.tts.gsa.gov/resume/)

 Qualification determinations can’t be made when resumes don’t include the required information.
 Failure to provide required information may result in disqualification.

 For each job on your resume, provide:
 - The exact dates you held each job (from month/year to month/year or “present”)
-- Number of hours per week you worked (if part time) How to apply
+- Number of hours per week you worked (if part time)
-We will be accepting applications through the Public Notice on USAJOBS.
-If you would like to learn more or if you’d like to be notified when the application is open, please join our mailing list.